What is Canine Assault Prevention or Occupational Dog-Bite Safety?

 Canine Assault Prevention® (C.A.P.) is K9 University’s dog-bite avoidance program.
 Where others in the industry focus on “dog-bite defense”, we believe there is much more gained by focusing on “prevention”.
 Defending a dog-bite is the wrong position to be in; knowing enough to be able to prevent the incident will always yield a safer dog encounter.

 Why does a company need this type of training?

 If you’re in a service or field-based organization, and your employees are doing work in people’s yards, or streets, the likelihood that they will run across a dangerous dog situation is very high.
-Other service personnel also include postal workers, delivery personnel, lawn maintenance, Veterinarian practices, etc… This means that it will require your employee to know how to avoid, or unfortunately defend, a dog confrontation.
+Service personnel include utility companies, postal workers, delivery personnel, lawn maintenance, Veterinarian practices, etc… This means that it will require your employee to know how to avoid, or unfortunately defend against, a dog confrontation.
 A good education IS the first and most reliable line of defense when dealing with a dog assault.

 What does a person use to defend themselves against a dog?

 Knowledge, supported by some dog common sense, is the best defense against a dog attack.
 A field worker needs to be equipped with sound dog defense knowledge.
 Information that can only be learned from an actual class tutorial designed to teach the employee how to properly READ dogs.
 Once an employee is effective at reading dog aggressive behaviors, there will be very little need to defend themselves, since they will not be put in the position to defend an assault.
 This class also teaches that ANYTHING in your eyesight can be used as a tool to deter an assault.

 Is there one breed of dog worse than another?